Makori101112/landing-page/README.md

 Section 2, complete:

 Important Note(s) - today's task reaffirmed the importance of being intentional with html syntax placement.
 This determines how the CSS does its magic.

+Section 3 & 4, complete:

+Important Note(s) - nothing new today.
+Today's session only reinforced a lot of what I have outlined already.

+Done with the landing page!
+Looks pretty good - all html and clean CSS Code.